sayedsinan/WeaNews/README.md

 # 🔐 Jitak  – Flutter  Application

-This is a fully functional Flutter-based **LWeaNews ** using **GetX** for state management.
+This is a fully functional Flutter-based **WeaNews ** using **GetX** for state management.
 It includes clean architecture principles, reusable widgets, and controller separation.
 ---

 ## 🚀 Features